SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the REPP request does not contain an EPP request in the HTTP message body.
-When this header is present in a client request, an equivalent element in the message body MAY also be present, but MUST than be consistent with the header.

 - `REPP-svcs`: The namespace used by the client in the EPP request message.
 The client MUST use this header if the media type used by the client requires the server to know what namespaces are used.
 Such as is the case for XML-based request messages.
-The header value MAY contain multiple comma separated namespaces
+The header value MAY contain multiple comma separated namespaces.
+This header MUST NOT be used when the HTTP message body contains a EPP request message.

 - `Accept-Language`:  This header is equivalent to the "lang" element in the EPP Login command.
 The server MUST support the use